alessandroNarcisi96/PlagiarismDetector/README.md

 This matrix treatment can be applied to a set of words instead of letters.
 Your function should apply this to the words in two texts and return the normalized LCS value.

 ### Common KeyWords
-Yake is a library that reads a text and find the keyword.In case of a plagiarism we can assume that there a lot of keywords in common.
+Yake is a library that reads a text and finds the keyword.In the case of plagiarism, we can assume that there are a lot of keywords in common.
 So basically I am going to compare the first 15 keywords that the text provided has in common with the other text.

-As the boxplots show the distribuition of the values change along the different types of plagiarism
+As the boxplots show the distribution of the values changes along the different types of plagiarism
 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/KeyWords.PNG)

 ## Milestone 2 Feature Selection
-As Applied Predictive Modeling at page 488 states
+As Applied Predictive Modeling on page 488 states
 >"Feature selection is primarily focused on removing non-informative or redundant predictors from the model."

-We have already seen on EDA that all the features presented so far are important.We want know to avoid that they are too much correlated in order to make sure to don't overfit
+We have already seen on EDA that all the features presented so far are important.We want to know to avoid they are too correlated in order to make sure to don't overfit
-Since they are all continuos variable we can display the correlation matrix:
+Since they are all continuous variables we can display the correlation matrix:

-Except for Ngrams and LCS the other ones are not high correlated.
+Except for Ngrams and LCS the other ones are not highly correlated.
 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/Correlation1.PNG)
 ## Milestone 3 Model

-As the dataset is very small we are going to select model that don't tend to overfit such as:Logistic Regression and Naive Bayes.
+As the dataset is very small we are going to select models that don't tend to overfit such as:Logistic Regression and Naive Bayes.
-Furthermore a model like RandomForest which combines more weak learners could perform very well.
+Furthermore, a model like RandomForest which combines more weak learners could perform very well.

 ## Milestone 4 Performance and Testing

-It could be quite difficult making sure that we get a reliable performance as the dataset is very small.
+It could be quite difficult to make sure that we get a reliable performance as the dataset is very small.
-For this reason we are going to apply a specific type of Cross Validation which is particularly helpful in these cases:LOOCV
+For this reason, we are going to apply a specific type of Cross Validation which is particularly helpful in these cases:LOOCV

-In this tecnique if there are n observation only 1 is left for the testing set the remaining points are used for the training set.
+In this technique, if there are n observations only 1 is left for the testing set the remaining points are used for the training set.
-Then all the process is reiterated until all the point are used for the testing set.
+Then the process is reiterated until all the points are used for the testing set.
 The final accuracy is the average of the results

 As the project shows all the models in the end achieve the same accuracy:0.94